 One of my favourite things to do is to take the old tram all the way along Hong Kong island from Shau Kei Wan to Sheung Wan.
 It’s great because you get to see many of the different districts at a leisurely pace and it only costs $2 HKD.

 Most buildings in Hong Kong are densely packed together so there is little natural green space on the ground.
 While peering out of my hostel room I noticed these small roof gardens on top of the adjacent buildings.

 Contrary to popular belief when travelling I usually stay at establishments more on the budget side.
 This picture was taken from the window of the Yesinn Hostel in Hong Kong.
 If you’re looking for somewhere clean, cheap and safe this would be a good bet.
 The only downside is there is quite a lot of noise and light from the street below at night.

-On our way to Central we popped into Man Mao temple which was resplendent as ever with prayers attached to slowly burning incense coils filling the air with a pungent smoke.
+On our way to Central, we popped into Man Mao temple which was resplendent as ever with prayers attached to slowly burning incense coils filling the air with a cloud of pungent smoke.
 It’s interesting how different religions indulge the senses to provide a feeling of contemplation or whatever the mood being set.